xh/hoist-react/README.md

 ### HoistModel

 📝 "Models" within Hoist comprise the core class of objects for managing state and business logic.
-The `@HoistModel` decorator marks a class as a Model and installs core MobX and Event support.
+The `HoistModel` base class marks a class as a Model and installs core MobX and other support.
 (Model classes do not require any particular superclass - all shared functionality and patterns are mixed in via the decorator.)